 Bank processing times also had an impact on convenience, as businesses would have to plan their day around cut-off times.
 If participants didn’t complete international transfers by 12:00 pm they would miss out on sending money online until the next day (a particular experience of West Coast businesses who need to adhere to East Coast Fedwire processing times).

 For one businessman who went into the branch to conduct his international transfers, he would see a specific teller each time, “no one else could do it (unless it was large (e.g., over $80,000) then a branch manager was necessary”.
 Banking security was also an issue for this user, where they would … “See the banker, show my ID even though I’ve worked with the same bank for ten years, it takes 45 minutes…”

 The market for international wire transfers is very large and like Walt Whitman, it contains multitudes.
 Whilst we have touched on a number of the challenges businesses face, there are most likely a number we have missed and an equally large number of businesses whose opinions have not been represented.
 Banks have chosen to segregate their customers into ‘value buckets’ where they align their service offering with the revenue they can generate from each customer.
 This may have worked in the days when there was no competition, but modern fintech companies are working to provide low cost solutions which take advantage of modern technology to significantly improve the service offering.

-Align Commerce is using the blockchain to deliver money from a bank account in one country to a bank account in another, bypassing traditional bank payment networks and therefor avoiding the fees and delays associated with traditional bank wires.
+Veem is using blockchain technology to deliver money from a bank account in one country to a bank account in another, bypassing traditional bank payment networks and therefore avoiding the fees and delays associated with traditional bank wires.
 Payments are very quick, fees are low and they provide a host of tracking features so you (and your customers) can see where funds are at any time.